yiisoft/yii2/docs/guide/db-migrations.md

 Since Yii 2.0.13 you can delete all tables and foreign keys from the database and apply all migrations from the beginning.

 ```
-yii migrate/fresh       # Truncate the database and apply all migrations from the beginning.
+yii migrate/fresh       # truncate the database and apply all migrations from the beginning
 ```

 ## Listing Migrations <span id="listing-migrations"></span>